holgerbrandl/kalasim/docs/roadmap.md

 **TODO** add planning example from classical scheduling theory parallel maschines --> solve with or tools

+> Other relevant applications arise in the context of health-care, where, for example, patients have to be assigned to surgery rooms that must be equipped by considering the type (i.e., the family) of surgery to be performed.
+In such cases, the weight usually models a level of urgency for the patient.

 **TODO** recent survy on scheduling with setups can be found in Allahverdi (2015)